davatorium/rofi/INSTALL.md

 ## Options for configure

 When you run the configure step there are several options you can configure.
-You can see the full list with `./configure --help`.
+For Autotools, you can see the full list with `./configure --help`.
+For Meson, before the initial setup, you can see rofi options in `meson_options.txt` and Meson options with `meson setup --help`.
+After the initial setup, use `meson configure build`.

 The most useful one to set the installation prefix:

 ```
+# Autotools
 ../configure --prefix=<installation path>

+# Meson
+meson setup build --prefix <installation path>
 ```

 f.e.

 ```
+# Autotools
 ../configure --prefix=/usr/

+# Meson
+meson setup build --prefix /usr
 ```

 ### Install locally